 The selection of material is an essential factor that enables you to express your style through your desk.
 Let us then embark upon the details of the different varieties of wood that we can use for wooden desks.

 Solid oak is a common choice of wood for making desks.
 Oakwood is sturdy and durable, and you can enhance its looks through some great finishes and colors.
-Although oak can be expensive, the wood lasts a lifetime literally, if appropriately maintained.
+Although oak can be expensive, the wood lasts a lifetime literally if appropriately maintained.
 So when considering the price, keep in mind the extra money spent on oakwood furniture is often justified in the long run.

-Salient Features Of Oak
+Features of Oak

 - Appearance: Medium to dark brown